stafaaa/ShepherdMoneyProject/README.md

 # Shepherd Money Interview Project

+## UPDATES
+Here is a list of updates we have made to the projects from questions asked by applicants
+- 04/28/2024
+  - User model does not have to have DOB field.
+That description has been removed from the README
+  - There is a typo in the balance history update method, claiming that the most recent entry should be the first in the list while the example shows otherwise.
+We have modified our grading script such that both sorting direction works.
+Just make sure its sorted with one direction.

 ## Introduction

 Thanks for your interest in applying to Shepherd Money!
 Complete this short toy project before your interview to help us evaluate your skills as a software engineer.
 It shouldn't take more than an hour if you know Spring Boot.
 We look forward to seeing your work and learning more about you!